githubEdit

 Can I run multiple instances of the same network?

 Yes.
-Each deployment gets a unique namespace.
-For example:
+Each deployment gets a unique namespace:

 How long does it take to sync an Ethereum node?